– Mechanical Digital Locks

 We are all living in an era where technology is constantly evolving.
-There are so many different types of electronic access systems available on the market.
+There are so many different types of digital keypads and electronic access systems available on the market.
 All these locks have different options, security levels, advantages, and disadvantages.

 A consumer without experience, dealing with the many varieties of locks and options, can find this very daunting and confusing.
 It’s not easy knowing which option is the most cost effective and provides the best security and ease of use for your personal situation.
 Key Solution Locksmiths will find the best solution for your electronic access and security needs so you don’t have to worry about all the nitty gritty details.

 Our 12 month warranty on parts and labour means you can rest assured that our work will be of the highest standard and quality.
 We take your security very seriously and will find the best solution for your budget and needs.

 These locks have been around for over 20 years, the most common would be the Lockwood Digital lock (as pictured).
 I’m sure most of you have seen one of these, or a variant of this style of lock.
 These locks are limited in their capabilities and can only accept 1 code.
 Predominantly these locks require a non-sequential code.
 This means, if the code is 1935, this can be entered as 9153, 5391, etc. As a result, these locks are not a very secure option and can be easily manipulated with the right know-how.

 Changing the code for most of these locks usually means the lock will need to be removed from the door and dismantled.
 Therefore, you’ll usually need a locksmith with experience in changing digital lock codes.

 These locks are best suited to a low security / low traffic application such as a shop storeroom, side gate.
 Different models are available for different applications e.g. Marine Grade, Disabled compliant, Heavy Duty.

 More recently, they have started to produce locks that are more user friendly and the code can be changed without needing to remove or dismantle the lock.
 Once these modern locks are installed, users can easily change codes when required.